This post is based upon a Dharma Talk (my first) that I gave on October 25, 2011.

 The Three Refuges we chant during our Zen liturgy seem to me to be the closest thing we have to a creed in this non-creedal religion.
 Creeds are statements of belief.
 In some religions they are the litmus test for “true believers.”
 They often require one to submit to improbable metaphysical claims and rigid authority structures.

-I was a disgruntled Catholic 20 years ago when I first encountered Buddhism and the refuges.
-I’m a long-lapsed Catholic now.
-The Nicene Creed was a hard pill for me to swallow when I was Catholic.
+I was a questioning Catholic 20 years ago when I first encountered Buddhism and the refuges.
+Elements of the Nicene Creed, which Catholics recite, always have been hard for me to swallow; certainly in any literal sense.
 Creeds of any kind – even the UU Covenant – tend to press my buttons to some degree.

 But, here they are.
 We chant them every week.
 And, though we don’t make much of “being Buddhist” the way some religions do – there’s no salvation, spiritual or otherwise, in simply self-identifying as a Zen practitioner – “taking refuge” by reciting and embracing the Three Refuges is the traditional way Buddhists the world over signal their commitment to this path.